gradle/gradle/subprojects/docs/src/docs/release/notes-template.md

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
-See the User guide section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.
+See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

 The following are the features that have been promoted in this Gradle release.